ZIP code formats: A global guide to accurate postal codes

 Understanding these diverse formats is crucial for businesses engaged in international logistics, ensuring accurate address data and efficient delivery.
 GeoPostcodes offers comprehensive data solutions to help navigate these complexities, enabling smoother global operations.

-United States ZIP Codes
+United States ZIP codes

-The United States uses a five-digit numeric zip code system established in 1963 by the USPS.
+The United States uses a five-digit numeric ZIP code system established in 1963 by the USPS.
 It splits into two segments: the first three digits represent the sectional center facility (SCF), a key mail sorting and distribution hub, while the last two digits pinpoint the exact delivery area, such as a city or rural zone.

 GeoPostcodes-US-ZIP+4